kaecirr/EZone_Navigation_Android/README.md

 ## **Conclusion**

 This requirements document states the minimum requirements that the team will deliver.
 The team asks that the client read through the document and discuss any changes that need to be made.
-Once an agreement has been made, the team will commence the official development of the Ezone application.
+Once an agreement has been made, the team will commence the official development of the EZone application.

 ## **References**